Ken Howard (composer)

-Kenneth Charles Howard (born 26 December 1939) is an English songwriter, lyricist, author and television director.
+Kenneth Charles Howard (26 December 1939 – 24 September 2024) was an English songwriter, lyricist, author and television director.

-Life and career

 Early years

-Howard was born in Worthing, West Sussex.
-From 1947 to 1956, he attended University College School (UCS) in London, where he became friends with Alan Blaikley, and from 1956 to 1957 he attended Aiglon College in Villars, Switzerland.
+Howard was born in Worthing, West Sussex, on 26 December 1939.
+His father, Harry Howard, was a lawyer who founded the London law firm Howard, Kennedy & Rossi.
+His mother, Betty, was a concert pianist.
+He was evacuated with his brother Alan to Cleveland, Ohio, during World War Two and returned to London after the war.
+From 1947 to 1956 he attended University College School (UCS) in London, where he became friends with Alan Blaikley, and from 1956 to 1957 he attended Aiglon College in Villars, Switzerland.
 After a year working with Granada Television in London, he went to Edinburgh University where he read Social Anthropology.

-Cast vocally together with fellow London student Eva Hermann in Varsity Vanities of 1959, they became known as the vocal duo "Eva and Ken", winning a weekly slot in Scottish Television's musical show Jigtime, singing songs from around the world, and recording for Fontana Records.
-Howard graduated with an MA degree and began working with BBC Television's drama department in White City.
+He was cast as a singer, together with fellow London student Eva Hermann, in Varsity Vanities of 1959 and they became known as a vocal duo called "Eva and Ken" They won a weekly slot in Scottish Television's musical show Jigtime, singing songs from around the world, and recorded for Fontana Records.
+Howard graduated with an MA degree and began working with BBC Television's drama department in White City, London.

-He also joined forces with two old UCS friends, Alan Blaikley and Paul Overy, with whom, between 1962 and 1963, he ran and edited four issues of a magazine, Axle Quarterly, publishing early work by Melvyn Bragg, Ray Gosling, Alexis Lykiard, Gillian Freeman and Simon Raven amongst others.
-An offshoot of the Quarterly was a series of five booklets on controversial topics commissioned by Blaikley, Howard and Overy, named Axle Spokes (Axle Publications, 1963).
-These included Peter Graham's The Abortive Renaissance, a critical examination of British New Wave cinema; John Gale's Sex – Is it easy?, the emergence of the permissive society; Gavin Millar's Pop! – Hit or miss?, the British hit-parade in the early days of the Beatles; Anthony Rowley's Another Kind of Loving, homosexuality in the years when it was still a criminal offence in the UK; and Melville Hardiment's Hooked, an enquiry into the extent and nature of drug addiction in the early 1960s.
+Howard joined forces with two old UCS friends, Alan Blaikley and Paul Overy, and between 1962 and 1963 they ran and edited four issues of a magazine, Axle Quarterly, publishing early work by Melvyn Bragg, Ray Gosling, Alexis Lykiard, Gillian Freeman and Simon Raven amongst others.
+An offshoot of the Quarterly was a series of five booklets on controversial topics commissioned by Blaikley, Howard and Overy, named Axle Spokes (Axle Publications 1963).
+These included Peter Graham's The Abortive Renaissance, a critical examination of British New Wave cinema; John Gale's Sex – Is it Easy?, on the emergence of the permissive society; Gavin Millar's Pop! – Hit or Miss?, the British hit-parade in the early days of the Beatles; Anthony Rowley's Another Kind of Loving, homosexuality in the years when it was still a criminal offence in the UK; and Melville Hardiment's Hooked, an enquiry into the extent and nature of drug addiction in the early 1960s.